Phineas Masuvhelele

-Phineas Masuvhelele (49) crafted a wooden drum that might go down in history books as one of the largest ever made.
+Phineas Masuvhelele crafted a wooden drum that might go down in history books as one of the largest ever made.
 Masuvhelele’s drum is nearly 2m wide and over a meter high and when played, emits a proud, deep rumble.
-Phineas Masuvhelele is one of the best wooden sculptures living in the Limpopo Province at a village called Mukondeni.
+Phineas Masuvhelele was one of the best wooden sculptors and drum-makers until his recent death in 2015.

 “Anglovaal Mining wanted to use the 2002 World Summit on Sustainable Development as a platform to show the world what wonders are being created in small corners of the country.
 The company decided to exhibit the drum on Masuvhelele’s behalf because of it’s extraordinary size and beauty”, said Teboho Mahuma, general manager of communications at Anglovaal just before the start of the 2002 WSSD, (courtesy, article on the Star Newspaper, March 2002).